WizardGrayFire/WizardGrayFire/README.md

 - (Same username on Discord)
 - 👀 I’m interested in as many things as my brain can remember at a time.
 (I seem to collect hobbies)
 - 🌱 I’m currently learning everything I can.
-- 💞️ I’m not looking to collaborate on anything specific just yet.
+- 💞️ Leaving GitHub! probably going to Codeberg or some other Forgejo instance, I suppose
 - o pona o pilin pona! (https://tokipona.net/)
 <!---
 WizardGrayFire/WizardGrayFire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.